Maxxxel/BattleForgeToDDCs/README.md

 - [x] Convert Normals, UVs to GLTF
 - [ ] ~Add Decal, Damage Model and Model into one GLTF File~ Does not make a whole lot of sense.
 Might add later at as a QOL-feature later.
 - [x] Redo Search Algorithm.
 (Take into account: "Model Groups", shared decal textures in different location)
-- [ ] Embed Textures, Materials and Gemetry into single GLTF / GLB
+- [x] Embed Textures, Materials and Gemetry into single GLTF / GLB
 - [ ] Joints, Animations (from SKA)
+- [ ] Make user friendly
 - [ ] Optional: Convert Traditonal Textures to PBR
 - [ ] Optional: Upscale Textures using AI/Deeplearning